-For three-month periods ended March 31, 2020 and 2019, our management fee expense was approximately \$0.5 million and \$0.6 million, respectively.
-The decrease in management fee was primarily due to a smaller capital base period over period.
+For the three-month periods ended March 31, 2021 and 2020, our management fee expense was approximately \$0.6 million and \$0.5 million, respectively.
 Management fees are calculated based on our shareholders' equity at the end of each quarter.
+The increase in management fee expense period over period was due to a larger capital base as of March 31, 2021.